Significance-based Estimation-of-Distribution Algorithms: Run Time Results for and

 The proof of Theorem~\ref{thm:leadingOnes} shows that the \sigcGA rapidly makes progress when optimizing~\LO.
-In fact, after $O(i\log n)$ iterations, with $i \in [n]$, the \sigcGA will have found a solution with fitness~$i$ with high probability (if $i$ is large) and in expectation.
-Thus, in the fixed-budget perspective introduced by \citet{JansenZ14}, the \sigcGA performs very well on~\LO.
-For comparison, for the $(1 + 1)$~EA it is known that the time to reach a fitness of $i$ is $\Theta(in)$ in expectation and (again, when $i$ is sufficiently large) with high probability, see~\cite{DoerrJWZ13}.
+In fact, after $O(i\log n)$ iterations, with $i \in [n]$, the \sigcGA finds a solution with fitness~$i$ w.h.p. (if $i$ is large) and in expectation.
+Thus, in the fixed-budget perspective introduced by Jansen and Zarges~\cite{JansenZ14}, the \sigcGA performs very well on~\LO.
+For comparison, for the $(1 + 1)$~EA, it is known that the time to reach a fitness of $i$ is $\Theta(in)$ in expectation and (again, when $i$ is sufficiently large) w.h.p., see~\cite{DoerrJWZ13}.

 The reason that the~\sigcGA optimizes~\LO so quickly is that the probability of saving a~$1$ at position~$i$ is increased by a constant factor once all frequencies at positions less than~$i$ are at $1 - 1/n$.
 This boost is a result of position~$i$ being the most relevant position for selection, assuming that all bits at positions less than~$i$ are~$1$.